Frequently Asked Questions

 - People who do not tell us the full amount of income, savings or capital when they claim benefit.

-- People who for any reason do not have any right to claim Housing Benefit or Council Tax benefit.
+- People who for any reason do not have any right to claim Housing Benefit or Council Tax Support.

 The Investigation team has access to various anti-fraud organisations such as: